SiddhantVgaikwad/NodejsAuth/README.md

 8. Enable reCAPTCHA (Extra Points):

 Integrate Google reCAPTCHA in your sign-up and login forms to prevent automated bots from spamming your application.

+This project is licensed under the MIT License - see the LICENSE file for details.

+Future Improvements
+Add email verification

+Implement two-factor authentication

+Add more social login options (Facebook, GitHub)

+Implement rate limiting

+Add admin dashboard